 5. Porto Giunco

 White sands, sapphire blue sea and plenty of amenities make Porto Giunco a contender for one of the best beaches in Italy in September.
 It has a unique setting with the sea on one end and a lake on another, where you can even spot flamingos.
-You could take a small hike up to the Spanish tower for stunning views, enjoy snorkelling just below it or simply put your feet up and enjoy this beautiful paradise.
+You could take a small hike up to the Spanish tower for stunning views, enjoy snorkeling just below it or simply put your feet up and enjoy this beautiful paradise.
 The water is shallow, there are enough food shacks and beach bars as well as boating options.

 Address: 09049 Villasimius, Sardinia, Italy